An option for students to help pay residential costs while living away from home to study.

-This option doesn’t cover rental bonds or other types of refundable fees.
+Rental bonds or other types of refundable fees can't be claimed

-You may be eligible for the Residential Costs Option if you’re a:
+You may be able to access the Residential Costs Option if you’re a:

 - tertiary student, or

-- secondary student undertaking approved studies at a university
+- secondary student doing approved study at a university

 You must also:

-- receive ABSTUDY Living Allowance or ABSTUDY Pensioner Education Supplement
+- be getting ABSTUDY Living Allowance or ABSTUDY Pensioner Education Supplement

 - be approved for a higher rate of ABSTUDY while living away from home, and

 - live in a residential college attached to an Australian education institution or in a hostel

 You can’t choose this option if you: